inkle/ink-unity-integration/Readme.md

 ## Updating ink manually

-The ink git repo is updated far more frequently than this asset store package.
+The ink git repo is updated far more frequently than the Unity Asset Store package.

 If you're interested in keeping up-to-date with cutting edge features, you can download the [latest releases from the GitHub repo](https://github.com/inkle/ink/releases).